 What Is Prior Restraint?

 Perhaps no First Amendment right is more secure than the news media’s right to publish information free from government censorship.
+But what is prior restraint, exactly, and how does it apply to the First Amendment and the freedoms of speech and press?

 What is prior restraint and what are some examples?